salkin-mada/vscode_supercollider/README.md

 converted from the supercollider-source with some additions

-install from [Visual Studio Marketplace](https://marketplace.visualstudio.com) or clone/place this repo in ~\.vscode\extensions\
+install from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode) or clone/place this repo in ~\.vscode\extensions\

 [SuperCollider](https://supercollider.github.io/) is a programming language for real time audio synthesis and algorithmic composition.

 The language (sclang) communicates via Open Sound Control with one or more synthesis servers.
 The SuperCollider synthesis server runs in a separate process or even on a separate machine so it is ideal for realtime networked music.

-Does not include any REPL (language shell) or interaction with sclang.
+This extensions does not include any REPL (language shell) or interaction with sclang.
 This is just for editing SuperCollider code.

-This extension is tested on Linux and Windows.
+Tested on Linux (Debian, Ubuntu), MacOs and Windows.

 ![example1](images/example1.png "example1")
 ![example2](images/example2.png "example2")